microsoft/Project-Yellowstone-Documentation/business-central/purchases/purchases-by-location.md

 ## What the report shows

-The _Purchases By Item_ report displays a treemap of the most frequently purchased items, a table of purchases by item, and a bar chart that breaks down purchases by item category.
+The _Purchases By Location_ report displays a treemap of the most frequently purchased items, a table of purchases by location, and a bar chart that breaks down purchases by items.
 These visuals provide insights into the distribution of purchases across different item categories and helps you identify any areas that require attention.

 ## Use Cases